-Until March 2019 the loan agreements contain covenants whereby the debt to EBITDA ratio of the group on a 12-month basis may be up to 5, the DSCR must be maintained at least 1.4 at all times and the annual capital expenditures are capped at 300 thousand €.
+Until March 2019 the loan agreements contained covenants whereby the debt to EBITDA ratio of the group on a 12-month basis may be up to 5, the DSCR must be maintained at least 1.4 at all times and the annual capital expenditures are capped at 300 thousand €.
 Waiver was obtained from lender in respect of breaching the capital expenditures cap and other financial covenants as at 31 December 2017, therefore at the balance sheet date the borrowing has been recorded according to the loan amortisation schedule in force at the balance sheet date.

 From April 2017 the loan agreement was changed to annual amortisation schedule of 20 years with monthly payback obligation by the lender.

-In December 2017, amendment to the previous agreement was made, that as of February 2018 the loan amortisation schedule shall be reduced to 15 years.
+In December 2017, amendment to the previous agreement was made, that as of February 2018 the loan amortisation schedule was reduced to 15 years and from July 2018 the loan amortisation schedule was reduced to 12 years.